joel-costigliola/open-source-presentation/PITCHME.md

 ## Community

-* I see Leading a community as a social experiment
+* I see leading a community as a social experiment
-* Always be nice with users
+* Always be nice
-* Be as helpful as possible (github, SO)
+* Be as helpful as possible (github, Sactk Overflow)
 * Give credit to contributors
 * Acknowledge when you are wrong